kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- Direct execution means running the program directly straight onto the CPU.
 When a program starts running, it creates a process entry in a process list, then allocates memory for it, then loads the program code into memory (from disk), locates entry point, set up stack, clear registers, execute call main(0)
 - Stack vs. Heap
 	- Difference between heap memory and stack memory?
 		Heap is used by all parts of an application and it is where objects are stored in.
-The stack memory contains the return address to it. heap dynamically allocates mrm
+The stack memory contains the return address to it. heap dynamically allocates memory.
+Stack contains return addresses, variables
 - User vs. Kernel mode and LDE
+	- User mode: Applications don't have full access to hardware resources
+		- kernel mode: OS has access to the full resources of the machine
 - System Call Who makes system calls?
 Who handles?
 How do they work?
+	- System call allow the kernel to expose certain key pieces of functionality
+		- managing processes
+		- accessing memory
 - LDE and Hardware
 - Timer Interrupts (Why?)
 - CPU Scheduling approaches (will be done with Gantt charts)